 The participation of Iritongo in conflict was also identified.
-It was noted that, Iritongo as members of council of elders were also responsible for identifying and recruiting people who acted as warriors from their respective clans an argument supported by 140 (34.2%) of the community members.
-Warriors were considered as perpetrators of violence and in this sense, were people operating under the blessings and approval of senior community members like the Iritongo.
-In addition, the Iritongo were also accused of being beneficiaries to the spoils of conflict.
-Since, they had no regular source of income or payment for the work that they did.
-In fact, it emerged that, they could be easily compromised by perpetrators, so that they could overlook the justice system in favour of those who were guilty and supposed to be condemned for the mistakes committed.
+It was noted that as members of council of elders they were responsible for identifying and recruiting youths who acted as warriors for their respective clans as supported by 140 (34.2%) of the community members.
+Warriors were considered as perpetrators of violence and in this sense, were people operating under the blessings and approval of Iritongo.
+In addition, the

+Iritongo were accused of being beneficiaries to the spoils of conflict.
+Since, they had no regular source of income or payment for the work they did.
+In fact, it emerged that, they could be easily compromised by perpetrators, so that they could overlook the justice system in favour of those who were guilty.